ASendellPrice/Admixture/README.md

 ```

 ## STEP 3: Conducting LD-filtering of VCF file
-The authors of ADMIXTURE recommend avoiding SNPs with high linkage disequilibrium (LD), so we will use PLINK to remove SNPs with LD greater than 0.8 within 1Mb windows.
+The authors of ADMIXTURE recommend avoiding SNPs with high linkage disequilibrium (LD), so we will use PLINK to identify SNPs with LD > 0.8 within 1Mb windows and remove these using vcftools.
 LD filtering is conducting as follows:

 ```bash
 #Specify VCF file name